opengauss-mirror/docs/content/en/docs/Toolreference/gs_preinstall.md

     Value range: a string.

     >![](public_sys-resources/icon-note.gif) **NOTE:**
-    >You cannot specify the default environment variables created by openGauss.
-For details about the default environment variables, see  [Table 1](#en-us_topic_0237152419_en-us_topic_0059778992_tb25e10cef2104026bdbbedc439fbcd50).
+    >This parameter cannot be set to the environment variable created by openGauss by default.
+Otherwise, the environment variables of the openGauss will be overwritten.
+[Table 1](#en-us_topic_0237152419_en-us_topic_0059778992_tb25e10cef2104026bdbbedc439fbcd50) lists the environment variables created by openGauss by default.

 -   --sep-env-file=ENVFILE